This scheme is currently open for applications, the next deadline is Midday 12th January 2021 with fellowships commencing April 2021.

 - Feasibility (ability to accomplish stated goals within the Fellowship period).

 - That this is not a vehicle for funding new research or for completing PhD investigations

 Scope for Interdisciplinary engagement – taking into account:

-- Applicant’s ability and willingness to situate his/her research project within the broader interdisciplinary research framework of the IAS.
+- Applicant’s ability and willingness to situate their future research within the broader interdisciplinary research framework of the IAS.

 From the Applicant - TWO documents, uploaded together

 - A completed application form which includes: